Violence prevention resources and support

 We are committed to providing a safe and healthy learning

 and working environment.
-The best tools to prevent violence and crime are:
+The following are the best tools to prevent violence and crime:

 Crime prevention is everyone’s responsibility.
 Timely threat

 assessment and meaningful intervention begin with taking responsibility to